Introduction to C Programming Interview Questions

 • Using malloc and calloc function memory is allocated statically, automatically or dynamically

-• C programming language sits close to the operating system
+• C sits close to the operating system

-• C programming language is used widely in operating systems, network drivers, system utilities, language compilers and language interpreters
+• It is used widely in operating systems, network drivers, system utilities, language compilers, and language interpreters

 3. What is a Null pointer in C?